mggg/GerryChain/docs/user/install.rst

 - **Windows**: ``.venv\Scripts\activate``
 - **MacOS/Linux**: ``source .venv/bin/activate``

-You should now see ``(.venv)`` at the beginning of your terminal prompt now.
+You should now see ``(.venv)`` at the beginning of your terminal prompt.
 This indicates that you are in the virtual environment, and are now ready to install GerryChain.

 To install GerryChain from PyPI_, run ``pip install gerrychain`` from